dbrll/ll-34/README.md

 </p>
 </figure>

 ## Sample Programs

-ll-34 comes with a few programs and systems to try: a Game of Life, V6 UNIX, RT-11 V3, and a small trainable Transformer with self-attention.
+ll-34 comes with a few programs and systems to try: a Game of Life, V6 UNIX, RT-11 V4 with the original Tetris game, and [ATTN/11](https://github.com/dbrll/ATTN-11/), a small trainable Transformer with self-attention.

 ## Building

 `make` + a C11 compiler, there are no other dependencies.

-The result is a standalone binary of approximately 90 KB.
-Tested on Linux (x86_64 and aarch64) with both musl and glibc, macOS aarch64, and NetBSD 10 aarch64.
+Verified to compile with no warnings on Linux (x86_64 and aarch64) with both musl and glibc, macOS aarch64, and NetBSD 10 aarch64.

-A standalone WebAssembly version with a photo-realistic GUI is also available here: https://dbrll.github.io/ll-34
+A standalone WebAssembly version with a photo-realistic GUI is also available here: https://dbrll.github.io/ll-34.